swisskyrepo/PayloadsAllTheThings/SQL Injection/DB2 Injection.md

 # DB2 Injection

-> IBM FB2 is a family of relational database management products developed by IBM, designed to efficiently store, analyze, and retrieve large amounts of data.
-Originally created for IBM mainframes, FB2 has evolved to support various platforms, including Windows, Linux, and UNIX systems.
+> IBM DB2 is a family of relational database management systems (RDBMS) developed by IBM.
+Originally created in the 1980s for mainframes, DB2 has evolved to support various platforms and workloads, including distributed systems, cloud environments, and hybrid deployments.

 ## Summary

 * [DB2 Cheatsheet](#db2-cheatsheet)
 * [References](#references)

 ## DB2 Cheatsheet